2 Undervalued Hellboy Key Comics Every Comic Fan Should Have!

 Remember all the beginning stuff from the 2004 Hellboy movie?
 Yeah, remember the bits that took place during World War II that had the Nazis and the crazy wizard guy performing some ritual that ultimately brought a little Hellboy into this realm.

 Well, that happened in the actual comic too.
 Okay, it sorta happened in the same way in this actual comic.
 It is a bit different from the film.

 So, this comic starts off being told through a journal from one Sergeant George Whitman.
-A file is shown that sees three paranormal experts, and they are Professor Malcom Frost, Professor Trevor Bruttenholm, and Cynthia Eden-Jones.
-She happens to be the top psychic medium in England, and predicts that an event will occur in the village of East Brumwich in England.
+A file is shown that sees three paranormal experts, and they are Professor Malcolm Frost, Professor Trevor Bruttenholm, and Cynthia Eden-Jones.
+She happens to be the top psychic medium in England, and predicts that an event will occur in the village of East Bromwich in England.

 Cynthia Eden-Jones tells the team that she feels another center of "disturbance" somewhere else far north from where they are camped.
 On an island off the coast of Scotland, a group of Nazi scientists and occultists are performing some kind of ritual.
 In the movie, this all took place on that island, but in the comics, the "hellboy incident" happened in two different places.

 In this origin story, we also see the cameo debuts of Kroenen and General von Krupt.
 Kroenen only appears in this flashback panel and on a Bureau of Paranormal Research and Defense file at the end of this issue.